Help us improve your experience.

 Python Boilerplate for SNMP Scripts

-Python SNMP scripts do not have a required boilerplate, but they must import any objects that are used in the script.
-Python SNMP scripts must include the import jcs statement in order to use the get_snmp_action(), get_snmp_oid(), and emit_snmp_attributes() functions that retrieve the action and OID values passed to the script and return the data for the requested MIB object.
+Python SNMP scripts do not have a required boilerplate.
+However, Python SNMP scripts must import any objects that the script uses.
+For example, Python SNMP scripts must include the import jcs statement in order to use the get_snmp_action(), get_snmp_oid(), and emit_snmp_attributes() functions.
+These functions retrieve the action and OID values passed to the script and return the data for the requested MIB object.

 Python automation scripts do not need to include an interpreter directive line (#!/usr/bin/env python) at the start of the script.
-However, the program will still execute correctly if one is present.
+However, the program still executes correctly if one is present.